Of Marks and Memories: Academics in Manipal

 The end semester exams are out of 50 marks and account for the remaining 50% of your final grade.
 The syllabus includes everything studied throughout the semester.
 For most of the labs, continuous internal assessment accounts for 60% of the grade while the lab end semester examination accounts for 40%.

 Incoming students need not buy reference books beforehand.
 The study material for all subjects is provided to the students and any additional books can easily be borrowed from the well-stocked library.
 Since the coursework does not have a single prescribed book, teachers will usually suggest chapter-wise reference books.

 Each course, theory as well as practical, is expressed in terms of a certain number of credits.
 The number of contact hours per week determines the credits.
 In the case of theory courses, the number of credits is equal to the number of contact hours (lectures & tutorials) per week.
 For practical courses, one credit is assigned for every three contact hours per week.

-A student successfully completes a particular semester when he/she earns the specified credits of that semester and passes (i.e., obtains letter grade E or above) in any Audit course prescribed in the curriculum.
+A student successfully completes a particular semester when he/she earns the specified credits for that semester and passes (i.e., obtains letter grade E or above) in any Audit course prescribed in the curriculum.
 A student earns full credits for a registered course if he/she secures letter grade E or higher in that course.

 Grading and CGPA